sandeepgautam213/fund_analyzer/README.md

-# Ethereum Fund Flow Analyzer
+# 🧾 Ethereum Fund Flow Analyzer

-This Go-based microservice analyzes Ethereum fund movements for any wallet address using the Etherscan API.
-It provides structured JSON responses for inflow (/payer) and outflow (/beneficiary) tracing, including support for ETH, ERC-20, ERC-721, and ERC-1155 tokens.
+This Go-based microservice analyzes Ethereum fund flows for any wallet address using the Etherscan API.
+It provides structured JSON responses for inflow (`/payer`) and outflow (`/beneficiary`) tracking, including support for ETH, ERC-20, ERC-721, and ERC-1155 tokens.

 ---